KDAB/codebrowser/README.md

 These are fake compilers that append the compiler invocation to the json file and forward to the real compiler.
 Your real compiler is overriden using the CC/CXX environment variables Make sure to have the json file properly terminated.
+* If you use ninja, you can use ninja -t compdb
+* If you use qbs, you can use qbs generate --generator clangdb
 * There is also a project called Build EAR (Bear) that achieves a similar thing as our fake compilers but is using LD_PRELOAD to inject itself into the build process to catch how the compiler is invoked. https://github.com/rizsotto/Bear

+There is also some further information on https://sarcasm.github.io/notes/dev/compilation-database.html#clang

 Getting help